GarethW1994/registration_number_webapp/README.md

 This commanding will start running the express server and will log a port on which the application is running on, ofwhich in this case its port 3000.

-On your browser go to http://localhost:3000 thats where you'll be able to see the application
+On your browser go to http://localhost:3000 thats where you'll be able to see the application.